-Provision for post sales client support and other provisions represents costs associated with providing sales support services which are accrued at the time of recognition of revenues and are expected to be utilized over a period of 1 year.
+Provision for post sales client support and other provisions represents cost associated with providing post sales support services which are accrued at the time of recognition of revenues and are expected to be utilized over a period of 1 year.

-Provision for post sales client support and other provisions is included in cost of sales in the condensed consolidated statement of comprehensive income.
+Provision for post sales client support and other provisions is included in cost of sales in the consolidated statement of comprehensive income.

-As at December 31, 2019 and March 31, 2019, claims against the Group, not acknowledged as debts, (excluding demands from income tax authorities- Refer to Note 2.12) amounted to ₹230 crore (\$32 million) and ₹230 crore (\$33 million), respectively.
+As at December 31, 2019 and March 31, 2019 claims against the Group, not acknowledged as debts, (excluding demands from income tax authorities- Refer to Note 2.12) amounted to \$230 crore each.